Raistlin-odw/odwpycore/README.md

 ODW-PyCore
 ======

-A core set of modules and tools for use by the ODW TD department
+Test repo for core set of modules and tools